-You will be provided with a printed confirmation of each transaction in your account and a quarterly account statement if you invest in Class A, Class C, Investor or Class R Shares and a monthly account statement if you invest in Institutional, Service or Class R6 Shares.
+You will be provided with a printed confirmation of each transaction in your account and a quarterly account statement if you invest in Class A, Class C Shares and a monthly account statement if you invest in Institutional, Service or Class R6 Shares.
 If your account is held through your Intermediary, you will receive this information from your Intermediary.